 There are a number of different techniques for performing top surgery or the more medically known term that removed breast tissue They vary according to where the incisions are made, whether the nipple and areola are reduced and/or re-positioned and how much sensation is preserved.

 Two of the most common are periareolar and double-incision surgery, both of which we offer our patients.
 Others include keyhole, inverted-t, and minimal scar.
 Our top surgery techniques are ones that provide a good option for every breast size and shape.
 Keyhole surgery, for example, is only appropriate for a small percentage of patients who already have very small breasts.

 Periareolar surgery creates an incision around the nipple and areola, and then another incision in a concentric circle a couple of inches away from the nipple.
-The skin between the incisions is removed, which allows the surgeon to do tissue removal and liposuction.
+The skin between the incisions is removed, which allows the surgeon to do tissue removal.
 Finally, the chest skin is reconnected to the areola using a “drawstring” method.
 The areola may also be reduced in size, although usually the nipple stalk is left intact and preserves nipple sensation.